qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 class we set the title of the page to "Identica Client".

 To show the "Input" page, we have to create an instance of the class and a page manager.
-The manager does the layouting and displays our page on screen.
+The manager does the layouting and displays our page on the screen.
 Additionally the manager gives us the possibility to use our application in a mobile or tablet device context.
 For our example, we just want to work in a mobile device context.
 That is why, we construct the manager with ``false``.

-After creation of manager, we have to add the "Input" page into the manager.
+After creation of the new manager, we have to add the "Input" page to it.
+In order to display the "Input" page on start, we then call its ``show`` method.
-Then we call ``show`` method of "Input" page, to display this page on start.

 Open the "source/class/mobiletweets/Application.js" class file.
 You will find a comment in the ``main`` method "*Below is your actual application code...*" with example code below.
 As we don't need this